uviclibraries/rstudio/ggplot2-data.md

 **Create a basic bar chart.**

-Your chart will illustrate the numbers of bars of different types of the most common bean types that are being made.
+Your chart will illustrate the number of bars of different types of beans that are being made.

+- Use the `chocolateData` object inside the ggplot call
+- Specify the variable `bean_type` for the x-axis
+- Use `+ geom_bar()` to plot a bar chart

 {::options parse_block_html='true' /}
 <details>